ucsb-cs16/w19/_lab/lab03.md

 2. Variable name choice: variables should have sensible names.
 	More on indentation: Your code should be indented neatly.
 Code that is inside braces should be indented, and code that is at the same "level" of nesting inside braces should be indented in a consistent way.
 Follow the examples from lecture, the sample code, and from the textbook.

 * Your submission should be on-time.
 If you miss the deadline, you are subject to getting a zero

-Note:
-*Regarding asking for "extensions": Extensions are granted only in TRUE emergencies (i.e. matters of life and death beyond the students control) and require PRIOR APPROVAL of the instructor AS SOON as the circumstances are known.
-(Not weeks later "after the fact" approval.)
-There must be documentation of some extra-ordinary circumstance beyond the students control (death/hospitalization of an immediate family member requiring emergency travel, hospitalization of student herself/himself), serious illness requiring medical intervention, etc.     Do not ask for extensions because of "heavy work load in my other courses", or other reasons that may  "feel" like an emergency to you, but are in fact, routine for all students.*